Getting a mortgage for new build homes

 You can buy a new build off-plan without facing any complication.
 Generally, lenders are familiar with how new build off-plan works.

 However, most mortgages are generally valid for 6 months.
 So you will have approximately 6 months after you get the mortgage offer to complete the purchase on the house.

 If your new home cannot be ready within that period, though you may ask your lender to extend your mortgage, generally your mortgage lender will have to re-assess your mortgage application.

-Some mortgage lenders have products specifically designed for new-build homes which have a more extended validity period as compared to standard mortgages; by up to 3 months.
+Some mortgage lenders have products specifically designed for new-build homes that have a more extended validity period than standard mortgages; by up to 3 months.

 Stricter limits on lending

 You will find that generally, mortgage lenders will have stricter limits on the amount they will offer as a loan for new build homes.
 Mortgage lenders do this to protect themselves from the devaluation of the property after the initial years.